domagal9/classifymymeds/README.md

 - With highest ROC AUC, drop feature and permutation importance score, a random forest model should be used to predict prior authorization classification.
 [Predicting PA Acceptance](#predicting-pa-acceptance)
 - Additive exponential smoothing provides an accurate forecast for monthly volume of PAs.
 [Predicting PA and Claim Volume](#predicting-pa-and-claim-volume)
 - Random Forest and LSTM provide an accurate forecast for daily volume of PAs.
 [Predicting PA and Claim Volume](#predicting-pa-and-claim-volume)
-- We have identified the formulary for each payer.
+- The formulary for each payer is identified.
 [Identifying the Formulary for Each Payer](#identifying-the-formulary-for-each-payer)
 - We can predict the limitation on the number of refills for a drug.
 [Predicting the Limitation of Fills](#predicting-the-limitation-of-fills)

 ### CoverMyMeds Data